BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 ### Follow Build
-Use the `oc logs` command to chck the build logs from the `myapp` build:
+Use the `oc logs` command to check the build logs from the `myapp` build:
 ```bash
 oc logs -f bc/myapp
 ```